premchander-revature/interviewquestions/Collection_IS/Collections.md

 <blockquote>

 - BlockingQueue is a java Queue that support operations that wait for the queue to become non-empty when retrieving and removing an element, and wait for space to become available in the queue when adding an element.
-- Producer-consumer problem is a best example
+- Producer-consumer problem is a best example of BlockingQueue.

 </blockquote>
 </details>